 We are totally committed to creating an environment at Tahuna that is safe, positive and best suited to the needs of our students.
-We have a zero-tolerance attitude towards bullying and the curriculum includes a number of programmes designed to help you make wise choices about your health and safety.
+We take bullying in any form seriously and the curriculum includes a number of programmes designed to help you make wise choices about your health and safety.
 We are also committed to providing special support and extension for students seeking greater challenges, and an inclusive, supportive environment for students with special needs.

 “Kia Kaha” is a special programme for helping students deal with peer pressure and bullying.
 In Year 7 a unit is taught to help students meet the ongoing changes and challenges of puberty, and in Year 8 the “Keeping Ourselves Safe” programme is taught.

 Tahuna welcomes students with special needs to our school.
 We have a policy of inclusive education that ensures that all students work alongside their peers in regular classes, and that special assistance and support is sought when required.

 Tahuna provides and supports programmes for the gifted and talented and takes great pride in students seeking challenges and excelling.
 There is a positive culture of celebrating achievements and “doing the best you can”.